-The GMS-Dual (Geotech Monitoring Station) is a long-term, background monitoring tool designed to track and monitor both prisms and virtual points.

-The system allows for measurement of areas that are difficult, dangerous or even impossible to reach using prisms.
+The GMS-Dual (Geotech Monitoring Station) is a long-term, background and predictive monitoring tool designed to track areas of geotechnical movement that are difficult, dangerous, or even impossible to reach using prisms.

-It specialises in monitoring open cut pits and highly vegetated slopes, and detecting and measuring deformation on tailings dams, dumps and cuttings.
+It specialises in monitoring open cut pits and highly vegetated slopes, as well as detecting and measuring deformation on tailings dams, dumps, and cuttings.

 The GMS-Dual monitors using both prisms (Prism Points) and virtual points (Pixel and Precision Points) placed directly on the rock.

 Prism Points are highly accurate, can be scanned from long ranges, and are the fastest to scan.